yennanliu/CS_basics/doc/cheatsheet/2_pointers.md

         }
     }
     slow = head;
-    // may need below logic to check whether if cycle linked list
+    // may need below logic to check whether is cycle linked list or not
     // if (! fast or ! fast.next){
     //     return null;
     // }